StephEO

 • Verified background crawlers were led by Anthropic's ClaudeBot at 166 crawls, ahead of Googlebot at 107, GPTBot at 46 and OpenAI's search crawler at 40, on a brand-new unpromoted domain.

-• Gemini can't be measured by name because Google bundles training, retrieval and crawl into one Googlebot plus the Google-Extended robots.txt token, which never fetches; the actionable takeaway is to run the same name-plus-IP check on your own access logs.
+• Gemini can't be measured by name because Google bundles training, retrieval and crawl into one Googlebot plus the Google-Extended robots.txt token, which never fetches.
+The actionable takeaway is to run the same name-plus-IP check on your own access logs.

 Google Search Console Page Indexing Report Stuck for Two Weeks